khulnasoft/integrations-core/istio/README.md

 ## Overview

-Datadog monitors every aspect of your Istio environment, so you can:
+Khulnasoft monitors every aspect of your Istio environment, so you can:
 - Assess the health of Envoy and the Istio control plane with [logs](#log-collection).
 - Break down the performance of your service mesh with [request, bandwidth, and resource consumption metrics](#metrics).
 - Map network communication between containers, pods, and services over the mesh with [Network Performance Monitoring][1].
 - Drill into distributed traces for applications transacting over the mesh with [APM][2].

-To learn more about monitoring your Istio environment with Datadog, [see the Monitor blog post][3].
+To learn more about monitoring your Istio environment with Khulnasoft, [see the Monitor blog post][3].

 ## Setup

 Follow the instructions below to install and configure this check for an Agent running on a host.
 For containerized environments, see the [Autodiscovery Integration Templates][4] for guidance on applying these instructions.

 This OpenMetrics-based integration has a latest mode (`use_openmetrics`: true) and a legacy mode (`use_openmetrics`: false).
-To get all the most up-to-date features, Datadog recommends enabling the latest mode.
+To get all the most up-to-date features, Khulnasoft recommends enabling the latest mode.
 For more information, see [Latest and Legacy Versioning For OpenMetrics-based Integrations][25].

-If you have multiple instances of Datadog collecting Istio metrics, make sure you are using the same mode for all of them.
-Otherwise, metrics data may fluctuate on the Datadog site.
+If you have multiple instances of Khulnasoft collecting Istio metrics, make sure you are using the same mode for all of them.
+Otherwise, metrics data may fluctuate on the Khulnasoft site.

 Metrics marked as `[OpenMetrics V1]`, `[OpenMetrics V2]`, or `[OpenMetrics V1 and V2]` are only available using the corresponding mode of the Istio integration.
 Metrics marked as `Istio v1.5+` are collected using Istio version 1.5 or later.

 ### Installation

-Istio is included in the Datadog Agent.
-[Install the Datadog Agent][5] on your Istio servers or in your cluster and point it at Istio.
+Istio is included in the Khulnasoft Agent.
+[Install the Khulnasoft Agent][5] on your Istio servers or in your cluster and point it at Istio.

 #### Envoy